BobMorane22/connectx/README.md

 Installing at a custom location is also possible by supplying a custom value for the `CMAKE_INSTALL_PREFIX` variable when generating the CMake project.

+## Latest stable

+The latest stable version is 0.34.

 ## Changelogs